-Our core business in the new building and repair segment is still a significant aspect of the Group's operations and focus on the safety and performance of our workers remains the paramount importance for 2018.
-We continue to maintain the level of commitment in safety and training, which is detailed in depth in this report.
+Our core business in the new building and repair segment remains a significant aspect of our Group's operations and the focus on safety and performance of our workers continues to be of paramount importance for 2019.
+We remain committed to safety and training for our workers and we strive for a "Zero Accident" goal in the shipyards.